McGuire Funeral Service, Inc. Is Prepared to Safely Care For Families During the COVID-19 Pandemic

 We recognize our responsibility to protect the health of those we are privileged to serve and will continue to guide families, as we always have, in ways they can meaningfully commemorate the life of their loved one, while adhering to the guidance issued by federal, state and local public health officials.

 Our staff remains vigilant about cleaning our facilities and ensuring we’re all following recommended healthy habits, such as staying home when sick, washing our hands, and covering coughs and sneezes.
 The CDC and our District public health officials have offered a lot of helpful guidance for businesses on this topic, which we continue to follow, such as, “Families and clergy should limit the amount of people gathered for funeral, memorial, and vigil services to less than the posted guidelines issued by the DC Department of Health (DC Health) and orders issued by the Mayor of the District of Columbia, with social distancing best practices implemented to reduce the spread of COVID-19.”

-With this guidance in mind and in order to comply with the District of Columbia Mayor's Orders, we must require that all persons in our funeral home wear masks or face coverings and we must limit the number of persons attending services at this establishment to the maximum specified at this time.
+With this guidance in mind, we request that all persons in our funeral home wear masks or face coverings and we must limit the number of persons attending services at this establishment to the maximum specified by any regulation in effect.
 In addition, because of the resurgence of Covid-19, we must limit the number of people coming into our establishment to make funeral arrangements to two.
-When you come to our funeral home to make arrangements we will ask you several questions:
+Before you come to our funeral home to make arrangements, ask yourself several questions: